slawomir-niespodziany/diff_broker_ilink/README.md

 <p align="center"><a href="include/ILink.h"><img src="img/ILink.png" alt="ILink interface"/></a></p>

 ## Installation
 *ILink* is a header-only component and does not require building.
-It is used by components that implement or depend on it.
+It is used by components that implement or utilize the functionality it defines.
 To make it available to those components, it must be installed in CMake registry - or in any way specific to your build system.

 #### Install by script